 Alice Tarbuck is a writer and academic based in Edinburgh.
 She works on the relationship between innovative poetry and the Environmental Humanities, and is completing a PhD with the University of Dundee and the Scottish Poetry Library examining the poetry and practice of Thomas A. Clark.
 Alice programmes and hosts the monthly poetry night Hear Hare Here.
-Her first pamphlet, Grid, is forthcoming from Sad Press.
+Her first pamphlet, Grid, appeared in 2018 with Sad Press.
 Her twitter is @atarbuck.

 Don’t mistake yourself for Joan of Arc